-The short-term investment represents an investment in a bank-issued wealth management product with underlying investments in cash, bonds and equity funds.
+The short-term investment is an investment in a bank-issued wealth management product with underlying investments in cash, bonds and equity funds.
 The investment products are issued by Ping An Bank.
 The investments have a maturity of less than 1 year and their carrying value approximates their fair value.
-The gain from sale of these investments are recognized in the statements of income and comprehensive income.
-Earnings from these investments for the years ended December 31, 2021 and 2020 amounted to \$169,065 and \$93,007, respectively.
+The gain from sale of these investments is recognized in the statements of income and comprehensive income.
+Earnings from these investments for the years ended December 31, 2022, 2021 and 2020 was \$156,066, \$169,065 and \$93,007, respectively.
+Due to the issue mentioned in Restricted cash, all short-term investments were \$4,703,323 as of December 31, 2022 was restricted.